 Flood zones put your dream at risk for whatever Mother Nature has in store.

-Roughly 41 million Americans live in flood zones, and flood damage can wreak havoc at any point.
+One study estimates that up to 41 million Americans live in flood zones, and flood damage can wreak havoc at any point.

 Before you decide to build in a flood zone, read below.